 “Facilitators shall provide psilocybin services, which consist of preparation, administration, and integration sessions, in a non-directive manner.
 The non-directive approach to facilitation is characterized by maintenance of a consistent, warm, and affirming disposition with clients, while avoiding giving clients direct advice or directly interpreting their statements or behaviors.
 The goal of non-directive facilitation is for clients to discover things about themselves for themselves with only minimal guidance from a facilitator.
 The pace and direction of facilitation are controlled by clients, while facilitators serve in a supportive role.
 An exception would be when safety is at stake, at which point facilitators shall become directive only in the service of safety.”
 Read more here

 ATMA’s business model for mental health practitioners provides a complementary approach to Oregon’s legalization framework.
-We see a great opportunity for mental healthcare practitioners in Oregon, California, Washington, Idaho, and Nevada to leverage Oregon’s psilocybin services, and to begin offering psilocybin-assisted therapy as early as mid-year 2023.
+We see a great opportunity for mental healthcare practitioners anywhere in North America but especially in Alberta, British Columbia, Oregon, California, Washington, Idaho, and Nevada being in close proximity to leverage Oregon’s Psilocybin Services, and to begin offering psilocybin-assisted therapy as early as mid-year 2023.

-Using ATMA’s education, training, and business network platform in conjunction with Oregon’s psilocybin services, practitioners will be able to expedite psychedelic-assisted therapy services much sooner than expected for clients requiring immediate access.
+Using ATMA’s education, training, and Community Business Platform in conjunction with Oregon’s psilocybin services, practitioners will be able to expedite psychedelic-assisted therapy services much sooner than expected for clients requiring immediate access.

 Demo available in October 2022.